saketh-22/hello-world/README.md

 A new repo
 Pull request please
-I like :coffee: and :burger: . :smile:
+I like :coffee: and :pizza: . :smile: